home-assistant/developers.home-assistant/website/versioned_docs/version-0.73.0/lovelace_custom_card.md

 ## API

-- You define your custom card as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-It's up to you to decide how to render your DOM inside your element.
-You can use Polymer, Angular, Preact or any other popular framework (except for React – more info [here](https://custom-elements-everywhere.com/)).
-- Home Assistant will set the `config` property when the configuration changes (rare).
-- Home Assistant will set the `hass` property when the state of Home Assistant changes (frequent).
-Whenever the state changes, the component will have to update itself to represent the latest state.
-- Home Assistant will call `getCardSize()` to request the size of the card.
-Size of the card is used for the automatic distribution of cards across columns.
-Both `config` and `hass` properties will be available.
-Defaults to `1` if function is not defined.

 You define your custom card as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It's up to you to decide how to render your DOM inside your element.
 You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info here](https://custom-elements-everywhere.com/)).

 ```js